gramaziokohler/roslibpy/docs/examples.rst

 ------------

-If ``rosbridge`` is not responsive when the connection is started or if an established connection drops uncleanly, ``roslibpy`` will try to reconnect automatically, and re-subscribe/re-adversise topics using the connection.
+If ``rosbridge`` is not responsive when the connection is started or if an established connection drops uncleanly, ``roslibpy`` will try to reconnect automatically, and reconnect subscriber and publisher topics as well.
 Reconnect will be retried with an exponential back-off.

 Hello World: Topics